Help for Those Supporting an Addicted Loved One

 Family Counseling Sessions

-If your loved one is willing and able, attending family counseling can help break down barriers and build a strong line of communication between you and the person who is struggling with addiction.
-Family counseling can also offer you insight into your loved one’s mind, often allowing you to see things from their perspective.
-Likewise, the person in your life who is struggling with addiction may start to see (through counseling) how much their addiction has negatively affected your life.
+If your loved one is willing and able, attending family counselling can help break down barriers and build a strong line of communication between you and the person who is struggling with addiction.
+Family counselling can also offer you insight into your loved one’s mind, often allowing you to see things from their perspective.
+Likewise, the person in your life who is struggling with addiction may start to see (through counselling) how much their addiction has negatively affected your life.
 This kind of knowledge and understanding of each other’s struggles can help you build a solid foundation on which you can both work together to combat addiction.

 Family therapy sessions are often tense, and people sometimes lose patience with the process, because family history, drama, and intense emotions broach the surface and can be difficult to deal with.
-It can be tempting to skip family therapy, and it can be very difficult to convince the loved one in your life to attend these sessions with you, but this is often essential to the health and wellbeing of everyone involved.
+It can be tempting to skip family therapy, and it can be very difficult to convince the loved one in your life to attend these sessions with you, but this is often essential to the health and well-being of everyone involved.
 Meetings should be kept on a regular basis and you should go into them with an open heart and mind.

 SMART Recovery (and CRAFT Therapy) For Family & Friends

 SMART Recovery stands for Self-Management and Recovery Training.
 CRAFT Therapy stands for Community Reinforcement & Family Training therapy.
-Meetings for these therapies are available in person and online and are targeted towards the friends and family of loved ones struggling with addiction.
+Meetings for these therapies are available in person and online and are targeted toward the friends and family of loved ones struggling with addiction.

 Their website is equipped with a “find a meeting” tool where you can easily search for a friend and family meeting near you.

 SMART Recovery’s Family & Friends programs offer you print materials, access to local resources, and meetings that follow a two-prong approach.
-You get the tools and support for the wellbeing of the family (or friend) unit, and you get the tools and support for providing effective support to the loved one in your life who is struggling with addiction.
+You get the tools and support for the well-being of the family (or friend) unit, and you get the tools and support for providing effective support to the loved one in your life who is struggling with addiction.

 Online Organizations or Support Groups

 The internet is a wonderful place to connect with people who are struggling in the exact same ways you are.
-Not only that, but organizations that got their start as online support groups (like Shatterproof, which originally started as a Facebook group) are dedicating time and resources to making real change in the world of addiction.
+Not only that, but organizations that got their start as online support groups (like Shatterproof, which originally started as a Facebook group) are dedicating time and resources to making real changes in the world of addiction.